Duin en Kruidberg

 Duin en Kruidberg is a stately home in Santpoort, near Haarlem, the Netherlands.
 Kruidberg started as a summer house for rich merchants from Amsterdam, then it became a hunting lodge of the prince of Orange, the future king-stadholder, William III (1650–1702).
 The plans for the Dutch invasion of England were drawn up here, which culminated in the Glorious Revolution of 1688.
 The estate merged with neighbouring Duin en Berg into Duin en Kruidberg in the 19th century.
 The current house was constructed by Jacob Theodoor Cremer around 1900 in Dutch Renaissance Revival architecture.
 The Cremers hosted royalty at the house and held hunting events as well.
 It was and is one of the largest country houses in the Netherlands.
 After the Second World War, it became a holiday resort for the employees of a large Dutch bank, ABN AMRO.
-Later, it was opened for the general public as well.
+Later, it was opened to the general public as well.

 Today, the country house is a hotel restaurant.
 Most of the surrounding estate is owned by Vereniging Natuurmonumenten and is open for the general public.